Garlic Smashed Potatoes

 Instructions

 • Wash the potatoes thoroughly under running water and place them in a large pot.
 Pour in water so that they are submerged but don’t over-fill the pot with water.
 They will cook faster.
-Add 1 tbsp of salt.
+Add 1 tablespoon of salt.
 Cover with a lid and bring to a boil.
 Reduced the heat to medium-low and simmer until they are soft.

 • Meanwhile: Preheat the oven to 400°F/200°C.